Monastery of the Holy Archangels: Location

-The monastery complex is built in the smaller plateau in the Prizrens Bistrica canyon, approximately 2.5 km southeast of Prizren.
+The monastery complex is built in the smaller plateau in the Prizren Bistrica canyon, approximately 2.5 km southeast of Prizren.
 The plateau is in a peninsula, surrounded by the river from the three sides, while on the fourth southeastern side it is surrounded by sharp rocks, on top of which is the fortified citadel of Višegrad.
 At the time of its construction there was a caravan road nearby the Prizren Bistrica, which connected Skopje with Prizren (then capital of Serbia), over Kaçanik, Sirinićka Župa and Sredačka Župa, and it is likely that the road was passing right through the monastery.